$599 all inclusive

-Not sure if this is right for you?
-We include a free session with a genetic counsellor before your sample is processed.
-After your call, if you feel like the test is not right for you, we’ll refund you, no questions asked.
+Not sure if this test is right for you?
+We include a free session with a genetic counsellor before we send your sample kit.
+After your call, if you feel like the test is not right for you, we’ll refund every dollar.

 It only takes 3-6 weeks all up, start to finish.